liquidprompt/liquidprompt/docs/theme/included/powerline.rst

 **************

-An extension of the ``powerline`` theme, ``powerline_full`` includes all data sources that Liquidprompt provides.
+An extension of the ``powerline`` theme, ``powerline_full`` includes all data sources that Liquid Prompt provides.
 The ordering is the same as the default theme.

 .. versionadded:: 2.0